nuxencs/seasonpackarr/README.md

       category: "tv-uhd"
 ```

 In qBittorrent, configure each category to save to the folder used by its Sonarr instance.
-Then create one autobrr
+If you use autobrr, create one
 filter for each seasonpackarr entry.
 Use `"clientname": "sonarr-hd"` in every seasonpackarr payload for the HD filter
 and `"clientname": "sonarr-uhd"` for the UHD filter.
 See [autobrr Filter setup](#autobrr-filter-setup) for the complete
 filter and webhook configuration.